blewert/folio/public/posts/patching-apks.md

 # The backstory
 Like any typical software developer, I have a pretty serious obsession with coffee.
 I love a super strong black Americano with no sugar, no milk, nothing.
-One morning this year, I went down to the on-campus coffee shop and bought an Americano, like I do any other day.
+One morning this year, I went to a coffee shop and bought an Americano, like I do any other day.
 However, my colleague showed me that the coffee shop uses an app which enables you to collect stamps.
 You know, kind of like the loyalty cards that get a stamp every time you buy -- but all digital!

 What was cool about it was that the cashier *actually* stamps your device with a little rubber stamp, rather than scanning a QR code.
 I loved this idea, and it felt so much more rewarding when buying a coffee.
 I collected a total of 15 stamps over the next two weeks or so, and got a free coffee.
 Once you have a free coffee, you can redeem it through the app and show it to the cashier.